olsonjeffery/schemers/README.md

 #### Cleanup/completeness

-* Refactor code layout:
-  * It's all one big file with impl plus tests (closing in on a 1,000 line, ewww)
-  * Split the project into lib and bin projects
+* Port to a newer version of Rust
 * Work on the actual API:
   * It is quite hideous right now, with `fail!`s all over the place
   * Should replace with `Result`-based API (would definitely ease error-reporting centralization, as well as improving overall grossness)
   * The current implementation is heavily entrenched in pass-by-value semantics; it'd be real swell to get the desired behavior with a lot more use of references, slices, etc (I fell-back to by-val after hitting several walls w/ referenced-based approaches)
 * Implement a proper REPL
-* Port to a newer version of Rust (waiting for `~str` removal to land)
 * __API Documentation__

 #### Feature Work